-You might need to delete runners for several reasons:
+You might need to delete hosts for several reasons:

 - To remove some resources from your Elastic Cloud Enterprise installation if they are no longer required.

-- To remove a faulty runner from the Cloud UI so that it is no longer part of your Elastic Cloud Enterprise installation.
+- To remove a faulty host from the Cloud UI so that it is no longer part of your Elastic Cloud Enterprise installation.

-Deleting a runner only removes the runner from your installation, it does not remove the Elastic Cloud Enterprise software from the runner.
-After the runner has been deleted, you can repurpose or troubleshoot the host on which the runner was located.
+Deleting a host only removes the host from your installation, it does not remove the Elastic Cloud Enterprise software from the host.
+After the host has been deleted, you can repurpose or troubleshoot the physical host on which the Elastic Cloud Enterprise host was located.

 - Log into the Cloud UI.